mikenizo808/DSC_LABS/docs/Demo 18 - How to prepare Ubuntu 20.04 LTS Linux for DSC.md

 ## OMI - Client vs Server
 To manage a Linux node with `dsc`, it must have the omi "server" component running.
-Note that there is also a "client" (`omicli`) included with the `omi` package which we so use from time to time, but the important bit is configuring the omi "server" on each Linux node.
+Note that there is also a "client" (`omicli`) included with the `omi` package (which we use from time to time), but the important bit is configuring the omi "server" on each Linux node.

 ## Optional - Configure OMI "Client"
 The defaults for `omicli.conf` are fine, though you can review them.